Stafford Heights

 Stafford Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Stafford Heights' population, as of August 2025, is approximately 7,322, indicating an increase of 169 people since the 2021 Census.
-The Census recorded a population of 7,153.
-This growth is inferred from ABS data showing an estimated resident population of 7,320 in June 2024 and three additional validated addresses since the Census date.
-This results in a density ratio of 2,516 persons per square kilometer, placing Stafford Heights in the upper quartile nationally according to AreaSearch's assessments.
-Overseas migration contributed approximately 78.9% of recent population gains.
+Stafford Heights' population is approximately 7,325 as of November 2025.
+This figure represents an increase of 172 people, a 2.4% rise from the 2021 Census, which recorded a population of 7,153.
+The change is inferred from the estimated resident population of 7,320 in June 2024 and four additional validated new addresses since the Census date.
+This results in a population density ratio of 2,517 persons per square kilometer, placing Stafford Heights in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 78.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population dynamics indicate a decline by 558 persons to 2041.
-However, specific age cohorts are projected to grow, notably the 85 and over group expected to increase by 286 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics indicate a decline of 558 persons by 2041 according to this methodology, but specific age cohorts are expected to grow, notably the 85 and over age group with an anticipated increase of 286 people.

 Frequently Asked Questions - Population